ClaudiaLie/MS_4_FitIt/README.md

 ### User stories
 ![User Stories](https://github.com/ClaudiaLie/MS_4_FitIt/blob/main/media/readme_img/user-story.jpg?raw=true)

-Registration and User Account settings are statisfied by using Django Allauth, an open source integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
+Registration and User Account settings are satisfied by using Django Allauth, an open source integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.

 ## Skeleton Plane
 The website features a Homepage with a main navbar to navigate the main sections of the website: Train for trainings, Prices for subscription plans and Store for the merch.
-- In the Homepage there is immediately a link to the subscription plans, to give to the expert users an efficent navigation.
+- In the Homepage there is immediately a link to the subscription plans, to give to the expert users an efficient navigation.
 - The Train page displays all the gym classes available, separated into main sections that can be navigated further if interested, and a calendar with the schedule of the weekly trainings.
 - The Prices page contains all the subscription plans briefly described, with a direct link to the product detail in the store page.
 - The Store page has its own secondary navigation bar, which regroup in main categories the products available into the store, and extends with a dropdown menu to the more specific items categories.